terascope/teraslice/docs/packages/data-mate/overview.md

 ### isNumber

-`isNumber(input) - Validates that input is a number or a list of numbers`
+`isNumber(input, context) - Validates that input is a number or a list of numbers`

 ```javascript
 FieldValidator.isNumber(42.32); // true;